Gnumaru/executejs/README.md

 to execute "justAnotherFile.js" script under "someFolder/otherFolder/".

 The root attribute can be specified with or without leading or trailling slashes, like "src", "/src", "src/" or "/src/".

-executejs uses only full paths (relative to the root folder), so you cannot use relative paths like './' and '../'.

 Known Issues
 =========